zenodeapp/zenode-contracts/README.md

 # ZENODE Contracts

-A light-sized repository aiming to bundle commonly used Solidity contracts, libraries and helper functions together.
+A lightweight repository that aims to bundle commonly used Solidity contracts, libraries and helper functions together.

 This has been built by ZENODE and is licensed under the MIT-license (see [LICENSE.md](./LICENSE.md)).